Chlorpropamide

-Chlorpropamide is an antidiabetic drug, belonging to the sulfonylurea class of organic compounds.
+Chlorpropamide is a diabetes medication, belonging to the sulfonylurea class of organic compounds.
 It is used to treat diabetes mellitus type 2.
 It is a long-acting first-generation sulfonylurea.

 Mechanism of action

 Like other sulfonylureas, chlorpropamide acts to increase the secretion of insulin, so it is only effective in patients who have some pancreatic beta cell function.
 It can cause relatively long episodes of hypoglycemia; this is one reason why shorter-acting sulfonylureas such as gliclazide or tolbutamide are used instead.
 The risk of hypoglycemia makes this drug a poor choice for the elderly and patients with mild to moderate hepatic and renal impairment.
 Chlorpropamide is also used in partial central diabetes insipidus.

 Pharmacokinetics

-Maximal plasma concentrations are reached 3 to 5 hours after quick and nearly complete (>90%) resorption from the gut.
-Plasma half life is 36 hours; the drug is effective for about 24 hours, longer than other sulfonylureas.
+Maximal plasma concentrations are reached 3 to 5 hours after quick and nearly complete (>90%) resorption from the gut. plasma half life is 36 hours; the drug is effective for about 24 hours, longer than other sulfonylureas.
 A stable plasma level is only reached after three days of continuous application.
 90% of the drug are bound to plasma proteins; at least two albumin binding sites exist.
 More than 99% of chlorpropamide are excreted unchanged via the kidneys.
 It is first filtrated in the glomeruli, then reabsorbed, and finally secreted into the tubular lumen.